 Meg Leta Jones

-Meg is an Associate Professor in the Communication, Culture & Technology Department at Georgetown University where she researches rules and technological change with a focus on privacy, memory, innovation, and automation in digital information and computing technologies.
-She’s also a core faculty member of the Science, Technology, and International Affairs program in Georgetown's School of Foreign Service, the Center for Privacy & Technology at Georgetown Law Center, and the Brussels Privacy Hub at Vrije Universiteit Brussel.
+Meg Leta Jones is an Associate Professor in the Communication, Culture & Technology Department at Georgetown University where she researches rules and technological change with a focus on computer privacy, memory, innovation, and automation.
+She is also a faculty fellow in the Georgetown Ethics Lab, core faculty member of the Science, Technology, and International Affairs program in Georgetown's School of Foreign Service, a fellow with the Gender Justice Initiative, and an affiliate faculty member at the Institute for Technology Law & Policy in the Georgetown Law Center.

-Meg’s research covers comparative information and communication technology law, critical information and data studies, governance of emerging technologies, and the legal history of technology.
-Ctrl+Z: The Right to be Forgotten, Meg’s first book, is about the social, legal, and technical issues surrounding digital oblivion.
-Her next book project, Cookies tells the transatlantic history of 21st Century computer privacy through the lens of a familiar technical object.
-More details about her work can be found at her Georgetown profile page or at MegLeta.com
+Meg holds a Ph.D. in Technology, Media, and Society from the University of Colorado’s School of Engineering & Applied Sciences and a J.D. from the University of Illinois.
+Her research covers comparative information and communication technology law and the legal history of technology.
+Her first book, Ctrl+Z: The Right to be Forgotten, is about the social, legal, and technical issues surrounding digital oblivion.
+Her next book project, The Character of Consent: How Cookies Broke The Internet, tells the transatlantic history of digital consent through a familiar technical object.
+More details about her work can be found at MegLeta.com

-Jenny Lee is a second year Master's student in the Communication, Culture & Technology program.
+Jenny Lee is a Ph.D student at the Annenberg School of Communication University of Pennsylvania, previously a Master's student in the Communication, Culture & Technology program.
 Her current research interests focus on the intersection between data monopoly power and individual resistance, particularly on the socioeconomic influences and controls on marginalized communities of people by big tech.
 She is also a Trader Joe's, public transit, and college basketball enthusiast.

-Kevin Ackermann is a second year Master’s student in the Communication, Culture & Technology program at Georgetown.
+Kevin Ackermann is a Research Assistant at Data & Society, previously a Master’s student in the Communication, Culture & Technology program at Georgetown.
 He’s interested in almost all facets of sociotechnical internet analysis, but currently he's digging into digital content moderation and the history of computer networks.
 Only 30 years late to the party, his BBS should be coming online soon.

-Fiona Singer is a senior in the School of Foreign Service at Georgetown University, where she concentrates on the overlap of foreign policy and technology.
-She has done extensive work on disinformation on big tech platforms, as well as conducted her own independent research about internet privacy by interviewing privacy experts in six countries, across four different continents (funded by the Circumnavigators Grant).
-After graduation she will be joining Palantir as a Privacy & Civil Liberties Engineer.
+Fiona Singer is a Privacy & Civil Liberties Engineer at Palantir, previously in the School of Foreign Service at Georgetown University, where she concentrated on the overlap of foreign policy and technology.
+During her time at Georgetown, she performed extensive work on disinformation on big tech platforms, as well as conducted her own independent research about internet privacy by interviewing privacy experts in six countries, across four different continents (funded by the Circumnavigators Grant).

 Catherine's work focused on voter privacy.
 For her CCT thesis, she compared voter privacy across a series of Western countries discovering all sorts of interesting cultural phenomenon around the civic ritual.
 Today, she works at Super Connector Media in New York.